Takayama Station: History

 Takayama Station opened on October 25, 1934.
 The station was absorbed into the JR Central network upon the privatization of Japanese National Railways (JNR) on April 1, 1987.

+The station was redesigned and rebuilt in 2007 by architect Hiroshi Naito.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 1,539 passengers daily (boarding passengers only).